dusrdev/Sharpify/Sharpify/README.md

 * 🦾 Flexible `Result` type that can encapsulate any other type and adds a massage options and a success or failure status.
 Flexible as it doesn't require any special handling to use (unlike `Either`)
 * 🚀 Extremely efficient concurrency with `Concurrent` collection wrapper and `IAction`/`IAsyncAction` interfaces
 * 🏄 Wrapper extensions that simplify use of common functions and advanced features from the `CollectionsMarshal` class
+* `Routine` and `AsyncRoutine` bring the user easily usable and configurable interval based background job execution.
 * 🧵 `ThreadSafe<T>` makes any variable type thread-safe
 * 🔐 `AesProvider` provides access to industry leading AES-128 encryption with virtually no setup
-* 🏋️ High performance optimized alternative to core language extensions
+* 🏋️ High performance optimized alternatives to core language extensions
 * 🎁 More added features that are not present in the core language
 * ❗Parameter validation is handled with `Debug.Assert` statements instead of `Exception` throwing to increase performance in Release builds
+* 🫴 Focus on giving the user complete control by using flexible and common types, and resulting types that can be further used and just viewed.

 ### More on `Concurrent`